-The outstanding claims provision of R152,500,000 at year-end as described in Note 12 to the financial statements, is a provision recognised for the estimated cost of healthcare benefits that have been incurred prior to yearend but that were only reported to the Scheme after year-end.
+The outstanding claims provision of R136 257 508 at year-end as described in Note 11 to the financial statements, is a provision recognised for the estimated cost of healthcare benefits that have been incurred prior to year-end but that were only reported to the Scheme after year-end.

-The outstanding claims provision is calculated by the Scheme's actuaries which is reviewed by management.
-The Audit Committee reviews the outstanding claims provision as part of their review of the financial statements which is recommended to the Board of Trustees for approval.
+The outstanding claims provision is calculated by the Scheme's actuaries which is reviewed by management and the Audit Committee and recommended to the Board of Trustees for approval.

 The Scheme's actuaries use an actuarial model, based on the Scheme's actual claim development patterns throughout the year, to project the year-end provision.
-This model applies the Basic Chain Ladder model ("BCL method").
+This model applies the Basic Chain Ladder ("BCL") method.
 The claim service date, processing date and amount are used to derive claim development patterns.
 These historical patterns are then used to estimate the outstanding claims provision.